open-ortho/dicom4ortho/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The official documentation of this project is available on line [here](https://open-ortho.github.io/dicom4ortho).
+Source code for the documentation is in this repository under the `gh-pages` branch.

 The DICOM images require a lot of information which is not contained in a flat PNG or JPEG image.
 This information would, in a production environment, usually come from the practice management software, or photo management